CarelessInternet/Ticketer/README.md

 #### Creating `.env` File

 In order to do anything with the bot, create a file named `.env` and add all necessary environment variables in the list labelled "Environment Variables."
 Don't forget to enable the Server Members and Presence Intent for your bot.
-The Presence Intent is needed to get members of roles.
+The Presence Intent is needed to get members of roles, and getting their presences.

 #### Installing Dependencies